Cost Governance of the Snowflake Connector for Google Analytics Raw Data¶

 For an introduction to these three components of cost, refer to Understanding Overall Cost.

-To obtain cost generated by the connector, we recommend that you create a separate account solely for using the connector.
-Using a specific account you track the exact data transfer generated by the connector.
+To determine the costs generated by the connector, you can create a separate account solely for the connector.
+Using a specific account lets you track the exact data transfer generated by the connector.

-If you cannot use a separate account for the connector, consider the following:
+If you cannot use a separate account for the connector, consider the following options:

 We recommend that you create a dedicated warehouse only for the connector.
 This configuration allows you to create resource monitors on the warehouse.
 You can use the monitors to send email alerts and suspend the warehouse, stopping the connector when the set credit quota is exceeded.
 The connector automatically resumes after the credit quota is renewed.
-Note that setting credit quota too low in configurations where large volumes of data are ingested may cause the connector to not ingest all data.
+Note that setting the credit quota too low in configurations where large volumes of data are ingested can prevent the connector from ingesting all the data.
 A major benefit is that the warehouse size can be adjusted to the data volume.

-For information on how to check credits consumed by the warehouse, refer to Exploring Compute Cost.
+For information about how to check credits consumed by the warehouse, see Exploring Compute Cost.
 You can also assign object tags to the warehouse and use the tags to create cost reports.

 WAREHOUSE_NAME = '<connector warehouse name>' AND